-Stephanie Caldera is the State Agency Citizen Advocate for the Oregon Department of Environmental Quality.
+Stephanie Caldera is the Environmental Justice Coordinator for Oregon Department of Environmental Quality.

 Loren R. Dunn, rincipal at Beveridge & Diamond, represents regional and national companies at locations throughout the country in environmental regulation and litigation issues.
 Before entering private practice, he worked for the U.S. Environmental Protection Agency headquarters office as a senior policy economist.

 Gail Fricano, a principal at Industrial Economics, Incorporated, specializes in evaluations of marine, coastal, and riverine resources in the context of natural resource damage assessment, remediation, restoration, and regulatory and policy frameworks.
 Her clients include federal and state agencies, Tribes, and First Nations.

 Michael B. Gerrard is Andrew Sabin Professor of Professional Practice at Columbia Law School.
 He also is the Founder and Director of Sabin Center for Climate Change Law.
 A former partner and current Senior Counsel to Arnold & Porter, he is an advocate, litigator, teacher, and scholar who has pioneered cutting-edge legal tools and strategies for addressing climate change.

 Damien R. Hall Chairs the Land Use and Real Estate practice groups at Ball Janik.
 He represents both property owners and local governments, helping them navigate Oregon's unique land use requirements and political sensitivities to controlled growth and land development.